generation-org/JS/JS-06 - DOM Manipulation/README.md

   </body>
 </html>
 ```
-Clicking on the button the font, font size, and color of the paragraph text should be changed.
+By clicking on the button the font, font size, and color of the paragraph text should be changed.

 ### Exercise #2